dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 **During the 5s Ravenous Frenzy extension buff:**
 - Cast {{< spell 78674 "Starsurge" >}} to spend all your Astral Power
 - Cast {{< spell 190984 "Wrath" >}} to fill
+You can use this WeakAura https://wago.io/KnnYdtGRN to show the exact timings of abilities.

 With {{< spell 202354 "Stellar Drift" >}} AND {{< spell 114107 "Soul of the Forest" >}} it is only a 1% dps loss to use Starfall on CD including during Frenzy so if there is any movement at all use Starfall when you happen to be doing single target with it talented.
 With {{< spell 102560 "Incarnation" >}} instead you should be using Starsurges during Frenzy as it is a much bigger loss (1% loss still applies for outside Frenzy).
 DO NOT just use {{< spell 202354 "Stellar Drift" >}} for a pure single target fight as it is still a ~4% dps loss doing this compared to {{< spell 202347 "Stellar Flare " >}}.